SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 Property Wrappers
 -----------------

-A property wrapper lets you separate out code that manages how a property's value is stored, and reuse that management code for multiple properties.
+A property wrapper lets you separate code that declares a stored property from code that manages how that property's value is stored --- for example, enforcing a maximum value or providing thread-safety checks or storing the underlying data in a database.
-You write the management logic once to define the wrapper, and then you apply the wrapper to as many properties as needed.
+This separation of concerns lets you write the management code once when you define the wrapper, and then reuse that management code by applying it to multiple properties.

 To define a property wrapper,
 you make a structure, enumeration, or class